2020-NOVEMBER-10 to 20

 Secretary of State Brad Raffensperger announced that his office is set to certify election results that would formally declare Joe Biden to be the winner in the state.
 Biden is expected to win the state by more than 12,000 votes out of about five million cast.
 Every ballot was re-tallied by hand.
 During the process, they found ballots that were not initially counted or not uploaded correctly.
 When these ballots were included, Biden's margin shrank by about 1,400 votes.

 Once the vote is certified, Donald Trump's campaign can still request a recount.
+But it would be unlikely to change the result in the state.
 39

 2020-NOV-20: Public opinion about President Trump is improving: